ipfs-inactive/blog/src/10-ipfs-0-4-0-released/index.md

 ## Changes to the repo

-We also made a few changes to our on disk storage format (called the 'repo').
+We made a few changes to our on disk storage format (called the 'repo').
 The way object pinning (`ipfs pin add`) works has also been upgraded to be much more efficient, which will improve the overall speed of adding and downloading IPFS data.
 Previously, when you pinned a file recursively, it would add a